lujiannan/ECE421_projects/stock_monitor/README.md

 # Our Stock Querying Program
-ECE421 Group Project 1, due Feb 16, 2024
+- ECE421 Group Project 1, due Feb 16, 2024
-Program Name: Our Stock Querying Program
+- Program Name: Our Stock Querying Program
-Version: 1.0.0
+- Version: 1.0.0
-Author: Prabh Kooner, Brandon Hoynick, Jiannan Lu
+- Authors: Prabh Kooner, Brandon Hoynick, Jiannan Lu

 ## Crates Used
 - `chrono`: This crate is used for handling date and time data (like converting unix timestamps).  https://crates.io/crates/chrono